 The history of the Mechanical and Aerospace Engineering Department can be traced to 1899 when Polytechnic established its original Mechanical Engineering Department.
 In 1931, it began offering its first classes in aeronautical engineering: Airplane Designs and Aerodynamics, and Airplane Structures.
 And in 1941 began granting master’s degrees in aerospace engineering.

-The Institute offers a double-degree option in Mechanical Engineering from the Sapienza University of Rome and the NYU Polytechnic School of Engineering.
+The Institute offers a double-degree option in Mechanical Engineering from the Sapienza University of Rome and the NYU Tandon School of Engineering.
 Students complying with the degree requirements of both institutions will be granted a double degree.

-The Institute offers a double-degree option in Mechanical Engineering with a concentration in Dynamic Systems and Control or Manufacturing Engineering from the Polytechnic of Bari and the NYU Polytechnic School of Engineering.
+The Institute offers a double-degree option in Mechanical Engineering with a concentration in Dynamic Systems and Control or Manufacturing Engineering from the Polytechnic of Bari and the NYU Tandon School of Engineering.
 Students complying with the degree requirements of both institutions will be granted a double degree.

 Department Chair: Richard S. Thorsen